chezbananas/manjaro-osu-for-dummies/README.md

 CREDITS BELOW

-linux is all about choice and flexibility or something - you can use any distro and all the stuff will work right? unfortunately i am an idiot so i will be the antithesis to that philosophy and give a tutorial for only one distro (manjaro kde)
+linux is all about choice and flexibility or something - you can use any distro and all the stuff will work right? unfortunately linux likes to not work, so I will be the antithesis to that philosophy and give a tutorial for only one distro (manjaro kde)

 # step 1: install manjaro kde